CS-5/creek/README.md

 ## Development

 This project is built on Next.js, designed to run on Cloudflare Pages and utilize Cloudflare Pages Functions (Beta).
-Getting started is fairly simple.
+Getting started is fairly simple... until you go to set up Auth0.

 ### 0. Install Dependencies